MerrimanInd/drawpyo/CONTRIBUTING.md

 uv run tox
 ```

+#### Pull Requests

+Ensure there is an existing issue describing the bug, feature, or improvement.
+If not, create one and discuss the approach before starting work.
+Fork the repository and create a feature branch from the `dev` branch.

+**PR Requirements:**
+- Code builds successfully and all tests pass.
+- New functionality includes appropriate tests.
+- Documentation is updated if behavior or usage has changed.
+- No unnecessary formatting or unrelated refactoring is included.

 #### Building

 Building can also be done with `uv`!
 The build system (flit) is specified in the `pyproject.toml` file and should have been installed automatically by `uv`.
 To build the wheels enter in your terminal: